aderbalfarias/ddd-partial-implementation/README.md

 ## Configuration

-For this project to work on your machine, you have to replace the line below on file Web.config.
+For this project to work on your machine, you have to replace the line below on file Web.config at project DDDExample.Mvc.

 ```xml
 <add name="Connection" connectionString="Data Source=yourserver; initial catalog=DbExample;user id=youruser;password=yourpassword;" providerName="System.Data.SqlClient" />
 ```

 You have to replace these words:<br />
 **yourserver:** server name where the application will create the database<br />
 **youruser:** your username to access the server<br />